solana-foundation/developer-content/content/guides/token-extensions/create-tokens-metadata-extension.md

 ```

 Also did you notice the associated token account owner and mint account address?
-both are the same with which addresses we created with solana-keygen.
+Both are the same as the address we created with Solana-keygen.

 ![Token extension account Diagram](/assets/guides/create-tokens-metadata-extension/TokensX---3-ATA-diagram.png)

-Also notice the immutable owner which is enabled by default, Which means this
+Also, notice the immutable owner, which is enabled by default.
+This means this
-ATA cannot have the owner of this ATA changed in future, protecting us from
+ATA cannot change its owner in the future, protecting us from delegating tokens
-delegating tokens when signing unknown txns by users.
+when users sign unknown TXNs.

 ## 6. Transferring Tokens to another wallet

-Now to transfer these tokens into another wallet, we can use the transfer sub
+Now, to transfer these tokens into another wallet, we can use the transfer sub
 command.

 ```bash